1nonl1/Ruler-of-the-Dead/README.md

 > 3. Enjoy the game!

 ### Installing via zip
-> 1. Download the zip file in github
+> 1. Download the zip file from GitHub
 > 2. Extract the contents
 > 3. Navigate to main.py and run it
 > 4. Enjoy the game!